appdev-lessons/using-rake-grade/content.md

 Many of the assignments in this course have automated tests (also known as "specs") built in.
 They come in two forms:

-- from a Codespace to our Grades interface via the `rake grade` bash prompt command when building an app
+- from a codespace to our Grades interface via the `rake grade` bash prompt command when building an app
 - from our graded code blocks found within our Ruby lessons

 This lesson covers both of these, and will teach you how to interpret the automated feedback you receive from our tests.

 ## Grades within an app assignment: `rake grade`

 When you load an assignment from one of our lessons by click the "Load [Project Name] assignment" button, you will be taken to the Grades interface.
-There, you can click the top link to fork the assignment and setup a Codespace.
-Gitpod and Local setup instructions are also available, but we recommend sticking with Codespaces.
+There, you can click the top link to fork the assignment and setup a codespace.
+Gitpod and Local setup instructions are also available, but we recommend sticking with codespaces.

 Whichever environment you use to setup the VSCode workspace, you will need to copy and paste the token from the Grades interface into your bash prompt the first time you run `rake grade` to get feedback from our automated tests.